 Don’t worry – I’m going to simplify the whole process to you with some of the best tips and tricks to really enjoy camping with your kids (and why it’s worth going… don’t worry, you will end up relaxing!)

-Pack what you can ahead of time (and if posisble, have a “camping only” set of clothes and things!)
+When camping with kids, pack what you can ahead of time (and if possible, have a “camping only” set of clothes and things!)

 I can attest to the fact that while spur of the moment camping is cool, and you might think you don’t need much to go hang out in the woods, some planning is helpful.